Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Most Related Work

-For nonconvex functions, \citet{haochen2019random} showed that RR performs better than SGD after finite epochs and obtains the same rate under the Polyak-Łojasiewicz (PL) condition. \citet{nagaraj2019sgd} improved the rate to $O(\frac{1}{T^2})$.
-And \citet{ahn2020sgd} further improved it to $O(\frac{\log^3(nT)}{nT^2})$ when $T$ is larger than the condition number of the function. \citet{rajput2020closing} proved a $\Omega(\frac{1}{nT^2})$ lower bound of the convergence rate of RR. \citet{nguyen2021unified} established an upper bound for the convergence rate of RR as $O(\frac{\log T}{nT^2})$. \citet{mishchenko2020random} removes three standard assumptions: that the gradient is bounded, the variance is bounded, and each $f_i$ is Lipschitz continuous. \citet{mishchenko2020random} further improved the upper bound of the convergence rate, which has better dependence on the number of functions $n$ compared to \citet{nguyen2021unified} for nonconvex problems. \citet{safran2021random} further showed that only when the condition number is greater than the number of epochs, RR significantly improves SGD.
-Recently, \citet{li2023convergence} proved that when the Kurdyka-Łojasiewicz exponent lies in $[0,\frac{1}{2}]$, the corresponding convergence rate of RR will be $O(\frac{1}{nT})$.
+For nonconvex functions, \cite{rajput2020closing} proved a $\Omega(\frac{1}{nT^2})$ lower bound of the convergence rate of RR. \cite{nguyen2021unified} established an upper bound for the convergence rate of RR as $O(\frac{\log T}{nT^2})$. \cite{mishchenko2020random} removes three standard assumptions: that the gradient is bounded, the variance is bounded, and each $f_i$ is Lipschitz continuous. \cite{mishchenko2020random} further improved the upper bound of the convergence rate, which has better dependence on the number of functions $n$ compared to \cite{nguyen2021unified} for nonconvex problems.
+Recently, \cite{li2023convergence} proved that when the Kurdyka-Łojasiewicz exponent lies in $[0,\frac{1}{2}]$, the corresponding convergence rate of RR will be $O(\frac{1}{nT})$.
 And when it lies in $[\frac{1}{2},1]$, the convergence rate of RR is $O((nT)^{-q})$ with $q \in (0,1)$.